alexch/codelikethis/public/lessons/javascript/scope.md

 3. This can repeat, again, and again

 # Why Nested Scopes?
 1

-* Nested 'callbacks' can access local variables just like their neighboring code can

 ```javascript
 let phrase = 'all dogs are good dogs';